 Work in progress : The Herakles Tapestry

 And through social media I am offered moments of reflection .
-I recently saw a post from an artist I admire very much , this post was hash tagged with “#f@ckoverthinking” ( without my censor ; it increasingly seems the “f” word is the go-to descriptor for almost anything : “f-ing brilliant “, “f-ing amazing “, etc. ).
+I recently saw a post from an artist I admire very much and a dear friend , this post was hash tagged with “#f@ckoverthinking” ( without my censor ; it increasingly seems the “f” word is the go-to descriptor for almost anything : “f-ing brilliant “, “f-ing amazing “, etc. ).

 I confess my studio time has never been a cardio workout .
-In fact , contrary to my friends admonition to “f” overthinking, I think a great deal.
+In fact , contrary to my friends admonition to “f” overthinking, I think a great deal .
 I think, I write , I connect the dots .
-And while my work isn’t aesthetically feverish , it is dense with layers , perhaps too many for some, I do not know.
+And while my work isn’t aesthetically feverish , it is dense with layers , perhaps too many , I don’t know for I am too close to the process .
 But it is the work I find interesting , the work I want to look at and the work I want to bring into the world .

 I’ve never been interested in work that doesn’t call me back for another visit .
-Work that makes too direct a point .
-The works I most admire puzzle me , tease me with elusive symbols , require my attention and my engagement.
+That makes too direct a point .
+The works I most admire puzzle me , tease me with elusive symbols , require my attention .
 Directness is not my nature , not in life , or conversation, or even in my writing ; I am furtive , and in my studio work I would rather slip in a sly informed allegory than confront an issue directly .
 A flourish of meaning easily overlooked.

 My own work tends to be more obscure, more measured , the process at times almost plodding , but a joyous plodding , because the dedication to minute brushstrokes, to innumerable pencil markings or whip stitches is not unlike a prayer .